Our Fees Explained

 The Deed of Covenant is a legal agreement where you promise to adhere to certain conditions set out by the landlord or management company.

-Navigating Conveyancing as First-Time Buyer
+Navigating Conveyancing as a First-Time Buyer

 Diving into the property market for the first time can feel like stepping into a maze, but don't worry, we've got your back!